mvranic/apl-lambda/README.md

 There can be also DWS files with library to zip file.

+The code for example could found in ./17.1.0/test folder.

 Add layer to AWS Lambda:

 ![Create lambda layer](https://github.com/mvranic/apl-lambda/blob/Inital/img/create_layer.png "Create lambda layer screenshot")